Reference Date: 04-March-2019

 FOOD SECURITY SNAPSHOT

-Below average cereal output forecast for 2018 following dry weather conditions
+Below-average cereal harvest gathered in 2018 following dry weather conditions

 Cereal import requirements in 2018/19 increasing